denizariyan/dedup/README.md

 # dedup

-An extremely fast and efficient duplicate file finder written in Rust to provide fast and accurate results while minimizing disk I/O.
+An extremely fast and efficient duplicate file finder written in Rust to provide fast and accurate results while minimizing disk I/O. Available for Linux and macOS with Windows support planned in the future.

 Files are compared using cryptographically secure hashing to ensure accuracy.